PS 53 B David Bolton

 Police officers, Civil Defence, Fire Brigade, Ambulance Staff, Air Raid Precautions and many other 'Home Defence' organisations were entitled to the Defence Medal for at least three years'service during World War 2.

 David Bolton’s daughter Janet also served between 1939 – 1945 in the Women’s Auxiliary Police Corps in Edinburgh.
+Her picture cane be seen below.

 When the family moved from Leith to Boswall Drive (Pilton), David was a member of Granton Parish Church and may have continued with the Boy’s Brigade.
 His daughter Janet was a Sunday School teacher there and involved with the Guides and Rangers.
 She met her future husband, James Rae, at that church as he was also a Sunday School teacher and involved with the BB.